 Situated on more than 270 acres of Orange County’s famously productive black dirt, the Chester Agricultural Center is conserving prime farmland while putting it to its best use: growing clean, local food using organic management practices.
 NEFA is proud to have facilitated the formation of the Center in fall 2014, in partnership with the Ralph E. Ogden Foundation, Orange County Land Trust and others, with its mission of farms, food and fairness.

 The Center is working to address regional farmer and farmworker issues, and re-develop with local stakeholders a thriving community.
 Area farmers, leaders and others have already stepped forward in support.

 The Center promotes greater awareness among farmers, workers, social investors and the community of the challenges and opportunities in the current farm-labor economy.
-Good labor practices will be placed front and center as the Center promotes sustainable agricultural practices.
-Remaining mindful of the often-tenuous financial viability of small- and mid-scale family farms, the Center will put forth values and practices for farmer lessees that are intended to engender greater fairness and equity for farmworkers.
+Good labor practices are placed front and center as the Center promotes sustainable agricultural practices.
+Remaining mindful of the often-tenuous financial viability of small- and mid-scale family farms, the Center puts forth values and practices for farmer lessees that are intended to engender greater fairness and equity for farmworkers.

 POTENTIAL FOR WIDER IMPACT

 The Center is uniquely situated on prime muck soil or “black dirt,” formed when the region’s first farmers drained glacial lakes with a system of ditches in the 1860’s.
-By supporting organic research and demonstrating the viability of organic practices on such land, NEFA has the opportunity to make a tremendous environmental impact not only on the Chester Agricultural Center, but also on the entire black-dirt region.
+By supporting organic research and demonstrating the viability of organic practices on such land, there is the opportunity to make a tremendous environmental impact not only on the Chester Agricultural Center, but also on the entire black-dirt region.

 Although its structure makes this soil unsuitable for construction, which alleviates development pressure, black-dirt soil creates specific conservation and environmental-management issues for agriculture.
 Wetlands, ditches and other water-management infrastructure need to be properly maintained to protect crops from floods and droughts, and the high weed pressure on these organic soils must be controlled for viable yields.
 Currently, most black-dirt farmers rely heavily on herbicides; very few utilize organic practices.